bmukesh23/bmukesh23/README.md

 ### Hi there!👋🏽</h1>

-I am [Mukesh](https://mukeshbilla.vercel.app/), a software engineer with solid foundations in frontend developmen and DSA in Java.
+I am [Mukesh](https://mukeshbilla.vercel.app/), a software engineer with solid foundations in Full-Stack Web Development and DSA in Java.

 <p>I like combining my technical knowledge with design to make beautiful and efficient web applications.
 I aim to develop scalable and efficient software that provides engaging and seamless user experiences.</p>